 Based out of Taiwan and in business since 1997, Team Group Inc. is one of the leading names in both memory and storage worldwide.
 Making such products as flash drives, SD cards, solid-state drives and memory, Team Group does all their own research and development in house.
 This no doubt helps keep their costs down and in the end, the consumer benefits.
 In this review, we’ll be testing the T-Force Vulcan Z DDR4 3200 MHz CAS 16 memory from Team Group.
 We put the Vulcan Z DDR4 memory through our suite of benchmarks to see how well it performs.
 So, is budget memory worth running?
 Let’s find out.

-Product Name/Link to Website: Vulcan Z DDR4 Memory
+Product Name and Website: Vulcan Z DDR4 Memory